 Check in with the Alamo Tour Program Coordinator in front of the red Welcome Center in Alamo Plaza upon arrival.
 You can recognize Alamo staff in their red Alamo polo shirts.

-Let the coordinator know the name of your group and if you have registered for any tours.
-The Tour Program Coordinator will provide more information about history talks, information on special events, and where to meet your tour guide.
+Let the coordinator know the name of your group.
+The Tour Program Coordinator will provide more information about the Alamo Discovery Tour, audio tours, information on special events, and where to meet your tour guide.

 Rules of Behavior